aindick/CS-330-Final-Project/README.md

 - What new development strategies did you use while working on your 3D scene?

   Adding texture and lighting were the new strategies I had to consider for my 3D scene.
 This is mainly because in other programs, I haven't had to think about lighting or what texture would fit best on an object based on a photo.
 I had to play around with a few different lighting sources to get the right "feel" for what my photo had.
+Adding textures was a pretty big

 - How did iteration factor into your development?